Auto-Adapting to the Needs of Industrial Cybersecurity 4.0

 Why is Industrial Cybersecurity a Laggard?

 Industry 4.0 is part of the long-term evolution of our industrial systems and processes.
-Like its forebears, including the industrial revolution of the 18th century, changes have come swiftly.
+Like for all other industrial revolutions, changes have come swiftly.
 Industry 4.0 is built upon new technologies, including the Internet of Things (IoT), Big Data, smart data analytics, robotics, and other artificial intelligence-based solutions.
-These technologies are transforming our industrial systems bring us quickly into a new era of technology-driven industry.
+These technologies are deeply transforming our industrial systems bring us quickly into a new era of technology-driven industry.

-Operational Technology (OT), which covers Industrial Control Systems (ICS) and the ICS management framework, along with Supervisory Control and Data Acquisition Systems (SCADA), has, until recently, been disengaged from the world.
+Operational Technology (OT), which covers physical systems like digital control systems or robots, has, until recently, been disengaged from the cybersecurity world.
 In other words, earlier versions of OT were siloed; individual units were isolated with little connectivity to other networks.
 With the advent of the technologies driving Industry 4.0, and the convergence of OT with IT, this is no longer the case – our industries and the associated critical infrastructures they serve, are now hyperconnected.

 Our industrial systems have not only connected industry and their partners across the supply chain, but they have also connected industry to cybercriminals.
 Industry 4.0 and the technologies that allow it to blossom are exposing industry to an onslaught of cyber-threats.